 U.S. Customs and Border Protection (CBP) is committed to strengthening and supporting full inclusion and equal opportunity for persons with disabilities in its programs and activities in accordance with Department of Homeland Security (DHS) policy and regulations related to Section 504 of the Rehabilitation Act of 1973, as amended, and related laws.

 CBP's comprehensive approach to border control and management, combining customs, immigration, border security, and agricultural protection into one coordinated and supportive activity requires CBP to interact with diverse communities of individuals, both domestic and foreign, which includes persons with disabilities.

 Our employees strive to ensure that all persons with whom they interact are afforded equal access to programs and activities, including individuals with disabilities.
 CBP takes pride in having developed multiple resources and strategies to provide disability access and embed nondiscrimination for individuals with disabilities in all CBP programs and activities that impact the public.

 The Rehabilitation Act of 1973, as amended, Public Law (Pub.
 L.) 93-112, 29 United States Code (U.S.C.)
 794 et seq.

 The Rehabilitation Act of 1973 is a federal statute that prohibits discrimination on the basis of disability.
-Under Section 504 of the Rehabilitation Act of 1973, CBP, as an agency within the Federal government must ensure nondiscrimination on the basis of disability in all its programs and activities.
+Under Section 504 of the Rehabilitation Act of 1973, CBP, as an agency within the Federal Government, must ensure nondiscrimination on the basis of disability in all of its programs and activities.

 CBP Disability Access Plan for Public-Facing Programs and Activities

-The CBP Disability Access Plan for Public-Facing Programs and Activities outlines strategies to enhance access for individuals with disabilities and to strengthen compliance with Section 504 of the Rehabilitation Act.
+The CBP Disability Access Plan for Public-Facing Programs and Activities (Plan) outlines strategies to enhance access for individuals with disabilities and to strengthen compliance with Section 504 of the Rehabilitation Act of 1973.
 The Plan was approved by the DHS Office for Civil Rights and Civil Liberties.